What is a grammar school?

 - Children may gain a grammar school place through tutoring but then struggle to keep up.

 Currently, the 1998 Education Act prevents any new grammar schools from being opened in England.
-However, the Prime Minister announced on 8 September 2016 that the government plans to "relax" the ban on opening new selective schools and would also allow existing grammar schools to grow and expand, perhaps by opening a ‘satellite’ or ‘extension’ school in neighbouring areas.
-The plans are simply a proposal at this stage.
+However, there are government proposals to "relax" the ban on opening new selective schools and allow existing grammar schools to grow and expand, perhaps by opening a ‘satellite’ or ‘extension’ school in neighbouring areas, at a future date.